 Being a meteorologist was a childhood dream for Leo.
 In 1978, he experienced the "Storm of the Century" at the early age of five.
 Its blistering winds and blanketing snow invoked his everlasting passion for the weather, which he enthusiastically shares with children today through his frequent visits to various local schools.

 During his free time he loves watching and playing Ice Hockey.
-Leo, his wife, Karen, son Ayden and their Rat Terrier, Chinook, reside in Roanoke County.
+Leo, his wife, Karen, son Ayden and their mixed Terrier, Mocha, reside in Roanoke County.